ryanczm/Analytic-Musings/notes/fa/fa.md

 * Run regression with distance ran and total substitute minutes on injury time per season.
 * Should be able to prove that better substitute management results in less injuries.

+## Results Betting

+The traditional sports betting avenue.
+What models can we use?
+Regression, tree, bayesian.

+Andrew Mack wrote some books on sports betting.
+Worth looking into.
+He wrote Statistical/Bayesian Models for Sports Betting in Excel and R.

+* Previous H2H, scores & xg - Idea being previous H2H should give some signal.
+Problem - past circumstances were different!
+* Manager H2H, scores & xg - Idea being managerial effect should give some signal.
+Problem - different teams!
+* Past form, scores & xg - Idea being momentum plays a role.
+* Subreddit/community sentiment analysis  - Idea being the teams own fans should have a good idea of their teams performance.
+* Discretionary approach - From reading the subreddit, watching games.
+Problem - concentration and attention!
+You can't do deep research on a high breadth/xs of teams across leagues.
+One is tiring enough!